We support the training and development of postgraduate scientist staff and other key groups in the healthcare science

 NES Healthcare Science supports NHS staff who deliver workplace-based training and assessment

-Our TURAS Learn website has a range of resource for trainers and staff interested in leadership development, together with specialty specific material.
+Our TURAS Learn website has a range of resources for trainers and staff interested in leadership development, together with specialty specific material.

 NES has an Advisory Group to act as its expert group on a range of HCS education and training matters.
 It is consulted online to critique NES Healthcare Science activity and is used as an external reference group for particular initiatives via email consultations.

 The group comprises representatives of the three healthcare science strands, education sector, workforce and government stakeholders.